jhsware/nix-infra-test-machine/README.md

 ```

 ## Deploying an Application
-Each node in the cluster has it's own configuration in the `nodes/` folder.
+Each node has it's own configuration in the `nodes/` folder.

 In this configuration you can configure what apps to run on that node and how you want them to be configured.